5 March 1946 (age 73)

 Murray Seafield Saint George Head (b.
 1946) is an English actor and singer.

 Head was born on the 5th March 1946 in London, his parents being Seafield Head, a documentary-maker, and Helen Shingler, an actress.
 His younger brother is Buffy the Vampire Slayer and Little Britain star Anthony Stewart Head.

 Head began acting and writing songs as a child, and by the mid-1960s had a London recording contract.
-He had limited success until selected by Tim Rice and Andrew Lloyd Webber to play Judas Iscariot on the original album version of Jesus Christ Superstar.
+He had limited success (although some of his early singles now appear on mod/psych compilations, enjoying a cult status) until he was selected by Tim Rice and Andrew Lloyd Webber to play Judas Iscariot on the original album version of Jesus Christ Superstar.
 At around the same time he won a leading role in the Oscar-winning Sunday Bloody Sunday (1971), alongside Peter Finch and Glenda Jackson.
-Despite these successes, he received little public attention in the next ten years (save for 1975’s Say It Ain’t So Joe), reappearing in the spotlight in 1984 as the star of the musical, Chess.
-The song “One Night in Bangkok”, from Chess, featuring Head on lead vocal, became a radio hit.
+Despite these successes, he received little public attention in the next ten years (save for 1975's Say It Ain't So Joe), reappearing in the spotlight in 1984 as the star of the musical, Chess.
+The song "One Night in Bangkok", from Chess, featuring Head on lead vocal, became a radio hit.